-Conclusion: The broad principle is and should remain that any security lighting should not spill beyond the boundaries of the particular property.
-Further street lighting has no support of a strong majority of those in the Parish
+Conclusion: The broad principle is and should remain that any such security lighting should not spill beyond the boundaries of the particular property.

 Open Space

 Only Alfrick has a formally defined settlement boundary and so would have identifiable open spaces inside the defined settlement.
 The space which is mostly defined is around the war memorial and the post office and, while not perhaps constituting a traditional village green, does lend a village character to the settlement and does constitute designated public open space.